majidsajadi/paperboard/readme.md

 ## Development

-Any contribution, pull requests, issue and feedbacks are heavily appricatet
+Any contribution, pull requests, issue and feedbacks would be greatly appreciated.

 - Fork the repository and clone it to your machine
 - Navigate to your local fork: `cd taskbook`